Sidmouth Museum: Collections

 Though the collections change every year, the museum exhibits items in several areas, including but not limited to geology, lace, famous Sidmouthians (including Sir John Ambrose Fleming and Peter Orlando Hutchinson) as well as local history.
 The museum currently displays a collection of military medals and offers a display recalling Sidmouth during the Second World War.
 Before the 2021 season, the museum secured several digitisation grants, which provided the opportunity to present many of the museum's offerings in digital form.
 As a result, visitors can now access a great deal of information via screens and QR codes.
 Digitisation means that the museum can display much more in an electronic form than would be physically possible in a relatively small building.
 Almost the entirety of the museum's art collection, for instance, is accessible via interactive screens.

 Reception room

 The reception room contains a large roof-high cabinet displaying assorted coronation memorabilia from Queen Victoria to Elizabeth II.
 The children's area is also located here.
 In addition, there are exhibits on the last Lord of Sidmouth Manor, Colonel John Balfour, the life of Peter Orlando Hutchinson, fossils and archaeological items from the East Devon area in the 'Life in East Devon - Stone Age to the Romans' display.

 Geology room

 The geology room contains many rare reptile fossils and amphibian bones which have been found on Sidmouth's beaches, including the remains of the Rhynchosaur, a herbivore reptile.
 Graphic displays chart the history of Sidmouth's Jurassic Coast, a UNESCO World Heritage Site, through geological time.
-Other items on show include a megalodon tooth, belemnite guards and a selection of wooly mammoth teeth, the largest of which weighs 5.5 kg.
+Other items on show include a megalodon tooth, belemnite guards and a selection of woolly mammoth teeth, the largest of which weighs 5.5 kg.